eflautt/ga-data-science/templates/template-project-readme.md

 #### Project Feedback + Evaluation

-Base on the requirements you can earn a maximum of _____ points on this project.
+Based on the requirements you can earn a maximum of _____ points on this project.
 Your instructors will score each of your technical requirements using the scale below:

     Score | Expectations
     ----- | ------------